 “It is my aim that students are able to use their life experiences and connect them to the world through analysis and evaluation,” Warfield wrote on her 2013 California Teacher of the Year application.
 “Simultaneously, I hope that with the skills they develop they are able to look beyond their own experience to critically and creatively engage in this world.”

-Alexandre Lopes uses any means necessary to motivate his pre-K special-needs students at Carol City Elementary School.
+Alexandre Lopes uses any means necessary to motivate his pre-K special-needs students at Carol City Elementary School in Miami Gardens.
 His success with in getting his small charges “school ready” led to him being recognized as the Macy’s Florida Department of Education Teacher of the Year for 2013.

 Originally from Brazil, Lopes teaches a “Learning Experience: Alternative Program,” or LEAP, class for children ages 3-5 in an inclusive setting.
 According to the Miami Herald, many of his students are autistic, cannot speak or cannot use the restroom on their own.
 He uses music and dance to teach and communicate with them.